 Under international criteria, to be eligible to compete in deaf soccer competitions, players must have an average hearing loss of 55 Decibels or more in the best ear.
 All players competing in deaf matches must remove all hearing aids before playing which creates another obstacle to overcome, balance - another important advantage for a hearing player.

 Join the Team

-Generally, the men's squad plays at a level equal to that of a strong NCAA Division 2 team.
-Players who will be successful with the Men's Team typically have club and/or college soccer background.
+Generally, the men and women's team plays at a level equal to that of a strong NCAA Division 2 team.
+Players who will be successful with these teams typically have club and/or college soccer background.

 There is no age minimum or maximum requirement.
 The ages of players selected to the squad range from as young as 15 to as old as 38, with the average age being approximately 23 to 26.